10 Potential Health Benefits of Green Tea

 Another study found that the combination of caffeine and L-theanine improved reaction time, attention, and accuracy in a cognitive task.

-Overall, while more research is needed to fully understand the potential cognitive benefits of green tea, the combination of caffeine and L-theanine may provide a unique and synergistic boost to brain function that could be beneficial for overall cognitive health.
+While more research is needed to fully understand the potential cognitive benefits of green tea, the combination of caffeine and L-theanine may provide a unique and synergistic boost to brain function that could be beneficial for overall cognitive health.

-4. Could Aid In Weight Loss
+4. Weight Loss Aid

 Green tea has been studied for its potential to aid in weight loss, and some studies suggest that it may be helpful in this regard.